Skip to main content

 genkernel --kernel-cc=clang --utils-cc=clang --install all

-# Enable LTO (Need manual config .config)
+# Enable LTO (Needs manual .config)

 genkernel --kernel-make-opts="LLVM=1" --install all